louismurerwa/Tiny-Search-Engine-Google-Search/README.md

 Usage: /crawler [SEED_URL] [CRAWLER_DIRECTORY] [MAX_DEPTH]

 ```
->The indexer takes in two parameters:
+>The crawler takes in three parameters:
 ```sh
  1. [SEED_URL] :A url that the crawler starts crawling at.
  2. [CRAWLER_DIRECTORY]: A crawler produced directory containing the files to index.